 July 29, 1960: “Has Judy Finally Grown Up?”
 Judy’s upcoming extensive feature in Redbook magazine was getting good press.

 July 29, 1963: Taping of the dress rehearsal for “Episode Five” of “The Judy Garland Show” at CBS Television City, Stage 43, Hollywood.
-The actual show (also taped, of course) happened the next day.
+The actual show was taped the next day.
 Judy’s guests for this episode were Tony Bennett and Dick Shawn.
 The show aired on December 15, 1963.

 Photo provided by Robbie Adkins.
 Thanks, Robbie!